 People with disabilities experience vast mental health inequalities.
 However, the mechanisms by which disability acquisition leads to a decline in mental health are poorly understood.
 This PhD thesis aims to form a better understanding of how people’s socioeconomic circumstances influence the relationship between disability acquisition and poor mental health.
 The identification of characteristics that attenuate or exacerbate mental health declines among people who acquire a disability may highlight factors that are amenable to public health interventions to improve mental health and reduce the mental health inequalities currently experienced by people with disabilities.

-Zoe is a recipient of a scholarship from the National Health and Medical Research Council Scholarship and is based at University of Melbourne.
+Zoe is a recipient of a scholarship from the National Health and Medical Research Council Scholarship and is based at the Centre for Health Equity, University of Melbourne.

-Lauren is a PhD student and CRE scholarship recipient based at the University of Melbourne.
+Lauren is a PhD student and CRE-DH scholarship recipient based at the Centre for Health Equity, University of Melbourne.

 Bernice Hua Ma